camdell/BasicCodeProfiling/README.md

 identify performance bottlenecks.
 You’ll see how to use **%timeit** and **%prun** in Jupyter, as well as Python’s `cProfile` for scripts, to measure where time is spent and make evidence-based improvements.

+## Agenda

+- Why do we measure performance?
+- What are the levels in which we measure performance?
+- How do we measure performance?
+- What do we do when our programs run slow?